d-fischer/twitch-pubsub-client/README.md

 ## Installation

-To add Twitch.js and this pubsub module to your project, just execute:
+To add Twitch.js and the PubSub client to your project, just execute:

 	yarn add twitch twitch-pubsub-client